NNPDF/pineappl/tutorial/mainpage.md

 Welcome to PineAPPL's CLI tutorial!
 Here we explain the basics of PineAPPL's command-line interface (CLI): that's the program `pineappl` that you can you use inside your shell.
-This will also introduce and explain the terminology needed to understand the C, Python and Rust API.
+This will also introduce and explain the terminology needed to understand the C, Fortran, Python and Rust API.

 First, let's explain what interpolation grids are and what PineAPPL is.
 If you already know that, feel free to skip these sections!